AER-RC/MT_CKD_H2O/README.md

 # Introduction

-This repository contains code for the MT_CKD water vapor continuum model used in [LBLRTM](https://github.com/AER-RC/LBLRTM); the code is written as a callable FORTRAN subroutine that reads a netCDF file (absco-ref_wv-mt-ckd.nc) containing the water vapor continuum coefficients at the reference pressure and temperature.
+This repository contains code for the MT_CKD water vapor continuum model used in [LBLRTM](https://github.com/AER-RC/LBLRTM); the code is written as a callable FORTRAN subroutine that reads a netCDF file (absco-ref_wv-mt-ckd.nc) containing the water vapor continuum coefficients at the reference pressure (1013 mb) and temperature (296K) and the temperature dependence coefficients of the self continuum.
+The code applies density-scaling of the coefficients and any needed temperature dependence and spectral interpolation.

 The MT_CKD water vapor continuum model is constrained so that it is consistent with quality analyses of spectral atmospheric measurements.
 Laboratory measurements are also considered.
 Keeping the MT_CKD continuum consistent with current observational studies necessitates periodic updates to the water vapor continuum coefficients.
 Details of the most recent revisions to the MT_CKD water vapor continuum can be found in the “What’s New” Wiki page.